 Through training in theory, lab techniques, ethics, entrepreneurship and communications, this program will foster the next generation of highly qualified synthetic biology professionals, and promote opportunities for women in the field.

-While this program is primarily for graduate students, there is also funding available for undergraduates who will also be encouraged to participate in the International Genetically Engineered Machine competition (iGEM).
+While this program is primarily for graduate students, there is also summer internship funding available for undergraduates participating in the International Genetically Engineered Machine competition (iGEM).